 The Big Bend/Rio Bravo is unique in the world for field research.
-Students and faculty affiliated with the Rio Grande Research Center, under the direction of Prof. Kevin Urbanczyk, are engaged in numerous research projects to advance understanding the complex ecology of the transboundary corridor.
+Students and faculty affiliated with the Rio Grande Research Center, under the direction of Prof. Kevin Urbanczyk, are engaged in numerous research projects to advance understanding the complex hydrology and ecology of the transboundary corridor.

 Background and Objectives

 Far West Texas demographic trends clearly indicate an escalating competition for all natural resources, specifically water.
 Developing a transboundary water management plan for the sustainable use of the Rio Grande remains an elusive goal with significant economic and ecosystem implications for both the United States and Mexico.
 The scientific, professional and policymaking communities are engaged in serious discussions about the combined impact of the engineered flood/drought cycle infrastructure which has radically altered watershed ecology in the Rio Grande Basin.
 In addition, significant concerns about the consequences of observed climate change on water quality and quantity must be addressed.

 Water use practices and priorities are a trigger for social, political and economic conflict.
 The Rio Grande Research Center's research program is intended to foster international and intergovernmental collaboration and has focused on the development of a diagnosis framework, the Rio Grande/Rio Bravo Transboundary Diagnostic Analysis, that will be useful in the development of a basinwide water management plan.
 This plan will address sustainable agricultural, social, economic, environmental and urban water use.

 The center has four primary objectives:

 Create a basin-wide perspective for the sustainable use of water resources within the